DanielMartensson/MataveID/README.md

 # TODO

-- Upload the dampling project for ERA-DC
-- Apply Observer Controller IDentification (OCID) on a real example
-- Apply Orthogonal Decomposition of Joint Input-Output Process (ORTJIOP) on a real example
 - Easier use of Sparse regression IDentification Dynamics (SINDY)
 - Create the State Space Frequency Domain (SSFD) algorithm
 - Add ARMAX for RLS algorithm